dalton-f/aoc-2024/README.md

 ### Day 13:

 A brute force solution makes sense, but is slow.
 The input formatting is very inconvinent so takes up a lot of the code.
 Obviously brute forcing part 2 is impossible, similar to day 11.
 I had to watch a video for part 2 to understand the maths and optimisations.
 It is getting to a point in the event where it is difficult for me to come up with these soltuions by myself.
 The linear algebra makes sense, but my math isn't that strong

+### Day 14:

+After yesterday, I changed my approach to the problems and tried to get a deep understanding of the problem outside of the context of the event to attempt and find a more clear solution - I think a lot of the AOC "story" is throwing me off so I want to look at the problems from a wider perspective in a more general manner and then add the context back in.
+I am also starting to wish I set up a better environment for this event, certainly something I need to look at for next year

+Today I created the create-day.js file to generate a days folder more easily withthe command node create-day {number}